 Miriam Borden – PhD Candidate, Department of Germanic Languages and Literatures

 Individual Project: Raising the Curtain: An Exhibition of Toronto’s Yiddish Theatre

-In my role as a doctoral student and instructor of Yiddish at the University of Toronto, I endeavour to foster and promote knowledge of and deep engagement with Yiddish language and culture.
-Professionally, I have worked as Coordinator of the UJA Federation Committee for Yiddish, a community-funded volunteer programming body, and as a Yiddish translator and public tour guide for the Ontario Jewish Archives.
-I am a consultant for the YIVO Institute for Jewish Research in New York and currently I sit on the board of the Ashkenaz Festival.
+In her role as a doctoral student and instructor of Yiddish at the University of Toronto, Miriam endeavours to foster and promote knowledge of and deep engagement with Yiddish language and culture.
+Professionally, she has worked as Coordinator of the UJA Federation Committee for Yiddish, a community-funded volunteer programming body, and as a Yiddish translator and public tour guide for the Ontario Jewish Archives.
+She is a consultant for the YIVO Institute for Jewish Research in New York and currently sits on the board of the Ashkenaz Festival.

 Jackson Whitehead – Bachelor in Book and Media Studies and History, and minor in American Studies

 Jackson Whitehead is a fourth year U of T undergraduate student pursuing a BA in Book & Media Studies andHistory, and a minor in American Studies.
 He has a strong background and skill set in mixed media and digital arts.
 His work on the UNESCO Creative City Projects, Varsity News, and various articles, podcast and short film.